darribas/gds18/_labs/Lab_06.md

 ### Data

-This session uses the **"John Snow's Cholera map""** dataset.
+This session uses the **Brexit** dataset.
 Go to the [Datasets](../datasets.html) tab to find out more information as well as instructions to download it.

 ### Required before the practical